 Early Life

 Charles William Ergen was born on March 1, 1953, in Oak Ridge, Tennessee.
-He graduated with a Bachelor of Arts from the University of Tennessee at Knoxville and earned an MBA from Wake Forest University.
-Before his career in the satellite industry, Ergen worked as a financial analyst for Frito-Lay from 1976 to 1978.
+His father was a nuclear physicist, and his mother was one of the first female accountants in the state of Minnesota.
+Ergen graduated from Oak Ridge High School and later earned a Bachelor of Arts degree from the University of Tennessee at Knoxville and an MBA from Wake Forest University.
+Before entering the business world, he worked as a financial analyst for Frito-Lay from 1976 to 1978.
+He also spent time as a professional blackjack and poker player.

 Rise to Success